samsaradog/prolog_ttt/README.md

 ## Bonus Material

-There is a fizzbuzz.pl file with the fizzbuzz kata in prolog for your enjoyment and edification.
+There is a fizzbuzz.pl file with a solution to the fizzbuzz kata in prolog for your enjoyment and edification.
 Running it is similar to the above:

     ?- ['fizzbuzz'].
     ?- run_tests.